mariebernf/Project-2-My-To-Do-List/README.md

 * I want to delete tasks.
 * I want to mark tasks has done.

-## Screen shots fo active site that meet users requirments:
+## Screen shots of active site that meet users requirments:

 * Simple navigation and user-friendly website.
 Add tasks easily.